 Unpicking a learning situation using a metacognitive approach

 A component of metacognition is having an awareness of what cognitive processes you have available.
 Having names for these different learning words provides us with a rich repertoire for moving our thinking forward.
 Whether you are in a primary school or secondary school having the vocabulary of learning at your disposal is a step forward in the development of metacognition.
 We have seen many of our member schools make the thinking processes of their children visible using the Framework's learning actions.
 Having a set of colour-coded indexed cognitive processes available means that classrooms can design instructional processes for any learning situation.
 Once children have an awareness of these cognitive processes they can then begin to choose which ones are appropriate for any given academic task.
 Using the framework in this way automatically kick starts a metacognitive approach as the learner has to think carefully about what the task entails.
 This type of metacognitive experience enables a student to think carefully about the cognitive task in hand.
 In time, this type of metacognitive regulation will have a positive impact on academic achievement.
 Learning is not a singular mental process.
 It is made up of a variety of cognitive actions that can be carefully woven together to create rigorous metacognitive thinking.

-And then object tips can be thought of as the final destination for any given learning experience.
 The Universal Thinking Framework can be thought of as the guidance for reaching those learning objectives.
 Depending on the learning context, teachers and students can choose the actions from the taxonomy to create a well constructed and manageable learning path towards the objectives.
-These learning path's can be seen as academic steppingstones to deep learning.
+These learning path's can be seen as academic stepping stones towards deeper levels of learning.
 When a child says 'I can't do it' what they are often saying is they don't know how to move forward.
 These learning pathways create routes forward for both primary school and secondary school children.